marcos-de-sousa/BioTaxGeo/README.md

 <p align="center"><img src="files/images/pt1.gif" width="740" height="460"></p>

-> In this section, will be asked for you to fill the fields correctly to identify the columns in your spreadsheet file.
+> In this screen, the user must correctly select the fields referring to the taxonomy present in his spreadsheet, so that the application can validate it.

 <p align="center"><img src="files/images/pt2.gif" width="740" height="460"></p>